 24 – Nagasari (Rice Flour Cake with Banana)

-Simple, sweet and tasty might be best described this dessert.
-After removing the banana leaves wrapper, you’ll find a beautiful dish, as white as shiny pearl.
+Simple, sweet, and tasty might be what best describes this dessert.
+After removing the banana leaves wrapper, you’ll find a beautiful dish, as white as a shiny pearl.
 But when you have one bite or one slice, you’ll find a banana inside.